fmgarage/ft-fms-docker/README.md

 After the installation process is finished, check the Dashboard in Docker Desktop, there should be a running container named **fms-[name-tag]**.

-Open the admin console by clicking the *Open in Browser* (@todo uses http and wont work) button in the container actions (Chrome doesn't work, Safari does).
+Open the admin console by clicking the *Open in Browser* button in the container actions.
 In case you installed without certificate you will have to confirm the self-signed one.

+- Chrome: doesn't work with no valid certificate
+- Safari: possible to bypass the certificate warning
+- Edge: possible to bypass the certificate warning, but opened from Docker Dashboard, the URL comes as an `http` link, and you need to append `https://`.

 Clicking the CLI button will open a terminal window where you can use the fmsadmin command to control your server.